awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-config-configrule-custompolicydetails.md

 # AWS::Config::ConfigRule CustomPolicyDetails<a name="aws-properties-config-configrule-custompolicydetails"></a>

-Provides the runtime system, policy definition, and whether debug logging enabled\.
-You can specify the following CustomPolicyDetails parameter values only for AWS Config Custom Policy rules\.
+Provides the CustomPolicyDetails, the rule owner \(` AWS ` for managed rules, `CUSTOM_POLICY` for Custom Policy rules, and `CUSTOM_LAMBDA` for Custom Lambda rules\), the rule identifier, and the events that cause the evaluation of your AWS resources\.

 ## Syntax<a name="aws-properties-config-configrule-custompolicydetails-syntax"></a>